briafincher/magic-potion/README.md

 ```
 Our data model assumes that `User`s have a one-to-one relationship with both `PaymentMethod`s and `Address`es.
 A `User` can have many `Order`s; however, they are limited to 3 orders per month.
 These collections can be accessed with the `payment_method()`, `address()` and `orders()` methods, respectively.

-`User` objects also have access to a method called `orders_per_month()` which takes in a given `date` array, and calculates the quantity of items ordered in that month.
+`User` objects also have access to a method called `orders_per_month()`, which takes in a given `date` array and calculates the quantity of items ordered in that month.

 #### Address
 An `Address` contains details about a `User`'s address. `Address`es have the following properties: